 Many sealers can seal different types of materials, but it is important remember that some are not suitable for certain materials and different thicknesses.

-Polyethylene including HDPE, LLDPE and PE
+- Polyethylene including HDPE, LLDPE and PE

-Polyethylene Terephthalate or PT
+- Polyethylene Terephthalate or PT

-Cellulose or Barrier Foils.
+- Cellulose or Barrier Foils

-Sealer blades ( or jaws ) have different widths to suit the width of the seal you want to create.
+Sealing machines have different widths to suit the width of the seal you want to create.
 As a rule, choose a sealer that is between 20mm and 50mm wider than the width of your packaging.

-Constant Heat Sealers
+Rotary Heat Sealers

-Constant heat bag sealers are usually used for laminated materials made up of multiple layers of thermoplastic film.
+Rotary foil bag sealers are usually used for laminated materials made up of multiple layers of thermoplastic film.

 These can have different mechanical properties and melting points depending on the construction.

-Barrier Foils, coated papers, cellulose films, cellophane and polypropylene films will often require a constant seal.
+Laminate Foils, coated papers, cellulose films, cellophane and polypropylene films will often require a constant seal.